panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 `isHeroEqual()` accesses the property `name` of both objects and compare them.

 If the compared objects have a few properties, I prefer to write the comparison functions like `isHeroEqual()` manually.
-They have good performance: only a few property accessors and equality operators are involved in comparison.
+They have good performance: only a few property accessors and equality operators are involved in the comparison.

-Manual comparison requires manual extraction of properties &mdash; for simple objects that's not a problem.
-But to compare bigger objects (or object of unkown structure), the manual comparison isn't convienient because it requires a lot of boilerplate code.
+Manual comparison requires manual extraction of properties &mdash; for simple objects, that's not a problem.
+But to compare bigger objects (or objects of unknown structure), the manual comparison isn't convenient because it requires a lot of boilerplate code.

 Let's see how the shallow equality of objects can help.

 ## 3. Shallow equality

-During *shallow equality* check of objects you have to get the list of properties (using `Object.keys()`), then check the properties values for equality.
+During *shallow equality* check of objects you have to get the list of properties (using `Object.keys()`), then check the properties' values for equality.

 Here's a possible implementation of shallow equality check of objects: